Beam me up Scotty

 Unlike Star Trek, what is happening on the home planet right now is not fiction.
 This is harsh reality and we need to open our eyes and have a good look because, we can’t transport into a starship and warp-drive to a distant world.
 In the rallying cry of Extinction Rebellion - "There is no planet B".

 Basically we have two problems facing humanity and that, at a personal level, includes the impact on your own family going into the future.
 We have global conflict for control of rapidly depleting oil and natural gas reserves.
 A conflict that directly impacts Australian trade with China and that is explained by looking at a map of South China Sea gas fields and reading my article "Using Australia as a pawn".
-Secondly, if we burn all that oil and gas, we are fighting over, we face the prospect of global warming, extreme weather events, ice melt, rising oceans, flooded coastal cities and hundreds of millions of climate refugees in the decades ahead.
+Secondly, if we burn all that oil and gas, we are fighting over, we face the prospect of global warming, extreme weather events, ice melt, rising oceans, flooded coastal cities and tens of millions of climate and war refugees in the decades ahead.

 We are guilty of all these things and some say that, in life, there are no second chances.
 Experience tells me that this is true.
 But, we can learn from the past and we can look forward into the future.
 We have to be torch bearers casting the light so we can choose our best path forward wisely.